HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 The mainchain consensus protocol in the case of Horizen comprises the [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) consensus algorithm, the [UTXO balance model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) and transparent as well as shielded transactions.
 The Zendoo specific parts of the MCP are the deployment of new sidechains via special transactions, a transaction to transfer assets to one of the sidechains as well as the verification of incoming transactions from sidechains.

+**Adaptions for SC deployment**

+Addition: Merkle tree of sidechain related transactions.
+Sidechain Transactions Commitment (SCTxsCommitment).
+All TXs or outputs sidechain related. include BTR, WCert and FTs.
+One tree for all SCs. branches sorted by sidechains

+Having SCTxsCommitment in the MC block header allows SC nodes to synchronize and verify SC-related transactions without the need to transmit the entire MC block.
+Also, it allows the construction of a SNARK proving that all SC-related transactions of the specific MC block have been processed correctly.

 #### The Cross-Chain Transfer Protocol - CCTP

 The cross-chain transfer protocol is the bridge between main- and sidechain and is unified and fixed by the mainchain consensus protocol.
 It's two main components are forward and backward transfers.
 In forward transfers ZEN is sent from the mainchain to one of the sidechains.
 In backward transfers ZEN is returned to the mainchain.
 Because sidechains monitor the mainchain they can verify forward transfers themselves and the mechanism is straight forward (pun not intended).
 The mainchain on the other hand doesn't know anything about the sidechain except for it's existence.
 To be able to verify incoming backward transactions a more complex mechanism is needed.
 We introduce withdrawal certificates, standardized containers that can hold a set of backward transfers, which are used to inform the mainchain of withdrawal requests.